 - Elevation: Total elevation gain – 307m.
 Highest point – 143m

-- Tips: Despite being there on a weekday, the section around Studland and Old Harry rocks was quite busy.
-We also checked it out at sunset and surprisingly it was much quieter.
+- Tips: Despite being there on a weekday, the section around Studland and Old Harry Rocks was quite busy.
+However, we also checked it out at sunset, and surprisingly it was much quieter.
 But very early could also work if you want to avoid the crowds

 - Start/finish: Studland (South Beach Car park is a good access point).